junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### EC3 Atmos always has a legacy 7.1 presentation
 FALSE.
 Sometimes you can get 7.1, but for streaming unfortunately, the legacy presentation is 5.1, 7.1 & above is locked to Atmos AVRs.

+### 7.1 EC3 Atmos is efficient since it is already 7.1 before Atmos decoding
+FALSE.
+7.1 EC3 is stored as 5.1 + 4ch surround replacement, so is inefficient.

 ### You can convert THD Atmos to EC3 Atmos without the master file
 FALSE, MOSTLY.
 Only in the most desperate situations may Dolby allow this, like HDMI eARC in TVs, and only devices with certain chips.